AqwamCreates/DataPredict-Neural/docs/Tutorials/UsingPoolingBlocksAndConvolutionBlocks.md

 ## The Pooling Blocks

-We will first create our inputTensor and the pooling block object as shown below for the purpose of this tutorial.
+We will first create our inputTensor and the average pooling block object as shown below for the purpose of this tutorial.

 ```lua